alexsohn1126/OneOnOne/README.md

 Make sure to include the `styles\output.css` as the stylesheet in html files, not `styles\input.css`.

 Also, currently only the HTML files within specified folders will be able to use Tailwind CSS.
 To change, check `tailwind.config.js`.

-## How to run the app locally
-1. Enter `cd oneononeapi` to change your directory to the React app directory.
-2. If this is your first time running the app, enter `npm install` to install the dependencies in the oneononeapi folder.
-3. To start the app, enter the following command: `npm start`.